pwhipp/sphinx_man/doc/voting_rules.rst

 In order to fully identify an issue, we need the starting state and the proposed changes to that state.

+If an issue (patch) changes...
+What does changing it mean.
+It is really just a new patch but it will often based on some other patch.
+This progresses through folder changes e.g.

+requested_patches/<shared_path>/<patch name>/[<patch>,<reason_needed>,<synopsis>,['new','simplification', 'enhancement', 'clarification']

+Anyone can create.

+voting rule to accept and move to proposed_patches/....

 Users
 ~~~~~
 A user is identified to the system as the private key owner of a public key.
 Challenge/response may be used to verify